 In image-guided DBS surgery, the patient is given general anaesthesia and is fall asleep in an MRI or CT scan machine.
 The surgeon uses MRI and CT images to guide the electrodes to the desired locations in the brain.
 Generally, this method is recommended for children, patients having extreme symptoms or those who are anxious and fearful.
 The following is the general procedure for DBS surgery.

-The patient's jewellery, clothing and other objects are removed that may cause interference during the procedure.
+The patient's jewellery, clothing and other objects are removed as they may cause interference during the procedure.

 The medical team will shave a small part of the head and injects anaesthesia into the scalp so that they can place the head frame.